-In the afternoon Dr. Garson opened a discussion on Human Osteometry, in the course of which Sir William Turner explained and demonstrated his method of taking the capacity of trania by the use of shot poured into the cavity of the skull through a funnel, the spout of which was 2 cent. long and 2 cent. in diameter.
+In the afternoon Dr. Garson opened a discussion on Human Osteometry, in the course of which Sir William Turner explained and demonstrated his method of taking the capacity of crania by the use of shot poured into the cavity of the skull through a funnel, the spout of which was 2 cent. long and 2 cent. in diameter.
 It was claimed for this method that it gave the actual capacity and did not over measure it as is the case with the plan adopted by Broca.

-with the plan adopted by Broca.
 On Tuesday Dr. J. G. Garson exhibited some composite photographs of United States' soldiers.

 Dr. Francis Warner contributed some Observations as to the Physical Deviations from the Normal as seen among 50,000 Children.
 The most important defects were found to be those of the cranium as indicated by the proportion among them delicate, dull, and with nerve disorder or weakness; many of these cases are doubtless due to rickets.
 Small heads were especially common among girls, the only defect to which they seem specially liable.
-The greatest amount of defectiveness did not occur in the poorest districts; for in the wealthier parts of London $12\frac{1}{2}$ per cent. showed deficiency, while in the poorer districts only 7 per cent. showed defects.
+The greatest amount of defectiveness did not occur in the poorest districts; for in the wealthier parts of London 121 per cent. showed deficiency, while in the poorer of London 122 per cent. showed defects.

-of London 123 per cent, showed deficiency, while in the pooler districts only 7 per cent, showed deficiency, while in the pooler of Skulls from Mobanga, Upper Congo; On some Facial Characters of the Ancient Egyptians.
+The following papers were read by Prof. A. Macalister:- On Skulls from Mobanga, Upper Congo; On some Facial Characters of the Ancient Egyptians.
 It was remarkable how little variety was to be found in the heads of these ancients.
 The hairs of the eyebrows were small, and that on the head was not woolly but wavy.
 The nose was well formed, usually prominent, rather high-bridged and narrow.
-The nostrils were narrow, and very rarely was there much of a moustache.
-The chin was narrow and tapered.
+The nostrils were narrow, and very rarely was there much of a moustache. chin was narrow and tapered.
 There were no traces of holes in the lobes of the ears.
 Prof. Macalister also read a paper On the Brain of an Australian.